-I’ve recently returned from parental leave following the birth of our second child—a daughter called Michaela.
-This second time around, I was fortunate to be able to take seven glorious weeks to embrace the joy of becoming a new dad again, care for my wife as she recovered, and to take the time to settle into becoming a family of four.
+Following the birth of our second child — a daughter called Michaela — I was fortunate to be able to take seven glorious weeks of parental leave to embrace the joy of becoming a new dad again, care for my wife as she recovered, and to take the time to settle into becoming a family of four.

 I work as a management consultant for a company that provides very progressive parental leave and flexible working options.
 These include both formal and ad hoc options ranging from working remotely and/or outside standard hours, to part-time, job sharing, and more.

 Before taking parental leave, my boss asked me what flexible working arrangements I wanted when I returned.
 It actually caught me off guard: What type of arrangements would I actually need?
 And how can I tell that far in advance?
 Thankfully, he told me to think about it and get back to him when I returned.

 I was hesitant to give an answer because when my first child was born, I ended up changing my flexible arrangements every few months as his needs changed over time.
 Michaela’s needs will no doubt differ, so my only expectation this time around is that my flexible arrangements will need to shift over time.

 Returning to work after parental leave